top of page

 18. The Resurrection

-After the Sabbath, at dawn on the first day of the week, Mary Magdalene and the other Mary went to look at the tomb.There was a violent earthquake, for an angel of the Lord came down from heaven and, going to the tomb, rolled back the stone and sat on it.
+After the Sabbath, at dawn on the first day of the week, Mary Magdalene and the other Mary went to look at the tomb.
+There was a violent earthquake, for an angel of the Lord came down from heaven and, going to the tomb, rolled back the stone and sat on it.
 His appearance was like lightning, and his clothes were white as snow.
 The guards were so afraid of him that they shook and became like dead men.
 The angel said to the women, “Do not be afraid, for I know that you are looking for Jesus, who was crucified.
 He is not here; he has risen, just as he said.
 Come and see the place where he lay.
 Then go quickly and tell his disciples: ‘He has risen from the dead and is going ahead of you into Galilee.
 There you will see him.’
 Now I have told you.”
 So the women hurried away from the tomb, afraid yet filled with joy, and ran to tell his disciples.
 Suddenly Jesus met them.
 “Greetings,” he said.
 They came to him, clasped his feet and worshiped him.

 Then Jesus said to them, “Do not be afraid.
 Go and tell my brothers to go to Galilee; there they will see me.”
 Matthew 28: 1-10

-We think of earthquakes as a natural phenomena of our planet.
+Earthquakes are a natural phenomena of our planet.
 That is true, but in this instance, I think the earth’s quaking is much more supernatural, within the spiritual battle between God’s kingdom of the heavens and the prince of the earth, Satan and his broken perverse kingdom of the earth.
 And an angel of the Lord, coming down from heaven, glowing with light!
 White as snow much like Jesus transfigured into Christ, like Moses when he came down from the mountain after he had witnessed the glory of God.

 At least three Marys witnessed the brutal death of this beloved son and friend and savior.
-Jesus’ mother who as a young virgin was visited by an angel of the Lord, Gabriel, watched her son die.
+Jesus’ mother who as a young virgin was visited by an angel of the Lord, Gabriel, watched her son suffer and die.
 Now, just as Mary, sister of Lazarus, anointed the living Christ with nard before his death, these two other Marys have come to dress his dead body with spices and perfumes, At least two Marys are recorded as witnessing angels at the empty tomb of Christ.
 Mary Magdalene, and Mary, the mother of the disciples, James and John.
 These women were followers of God’s Son of Man.
 Now, three days later, these women are the first to see the risen Son of God.

 Old Testament